 Buffalo Center is a large nursing home located in Buffalo, New York.
 We gave this facility an alarming overall grade based on the data we assessed.
 Based on our assessment, you would be better off to steer clear of this facility.
-More information on this nursing home's category grades may be found below.
-Its best category was inspections, which is discussed in the next paragraph.
+Surprisingly, this nursing home actually received one respectable category score for inspections, which you can read more about below.

 Buffalo Center